kapil1garg/eecs337-team3-project1/README.md

 Team members: Kapil Garg, Noah Wolfenzon, Yifeng Zhang

 In the file gg_api.py, we implement several functions to get the information related to golden globes which include: hosts, award names, nominees, winners, presenters and setiments.
-Brief Descripition are given in the follows about there functions:
+Brief descripition are given in the follows about there functions:
 get_hosts:
 // kapil